 By definition, a computer programmer is an inventor of computer programs.
 Okay, that much is evident but he is also the person who then alters these programs to suit the needs.
 In a way, all programmers contribute to our ever evolving society which is becoming heavily dependent on technology.

 It may be in a small measure or it can be in a major way.
 Irrespective of in which manner they added value to the society they are creative people and creativity is what shapes the world.
 So these are bold personnel who dared to spend their lives and time to benefit humankind.

-The best of the best among them are as under.
+The best of the best among them is as under.

 She at the time served in the capacity of Director Software Engineering Division at Charles Stark Draper Lab and led a team of individuals who built the onboard flight control software for the famous NASA missions namely; Apollo and Skylab.

-She is the only lady we have considered among most influential computer programmers.
+She is the only lady we have considered among the most influential computer programmers.